 Visiting Fort Davis National Historic Site – Everything You Need to Know

 We discovered Fort Davis National Historic Site when we drove through West Texas in 2018.
-We were staying in Marfa and I had visions of taking my two sons (Eight and Nine at the time) into Big Bend National Park for the day.
-There were lots of faults with this plan, mostly that I hadn’t taken the time to do my research or plan a day inside the park adequately.
+We were staying in Marfa and I had visions of taking my two sons, who were eight and nine, into Big Bend National Park for the day.
+There were lots of faults with this plan, mostly that I hadn't taken the time to do my research or plan a day inside the park adequately.

 The lady on duty at the visitor's center in Alpine – always stop by the visitor's center when you're visiting a small town – suggested Fort Davis as an alternate activity and I am forever grateful she did.